Applying for a driving licence

 - Evidence of your normal residence

-You can read more about the types of documents the NDLS will accept as evidence in respect of each of these criteria in their guidance notes (pdf).
+You can read more about the types of documents the NDLS will accept as evidence regarding each of these criteria in their guidance notes (pdf).

 Supporting documentation